Rhinoplasty & Revision Rhinoplasty

 The nasal framework is carefully sculpted and refined, and the skin is gently redraped for a natural result.

-For revision rhinoplasty, additional techniques such as fascial grafts, cartilage reconstruction, or tissue strengthening may be used to restore form and function where previous surgery has affected nasal integrity.
+For revision rhinoplasty, additional techniques such as grafts, cartilage reconstruction, or the usage of ultrasonic tools may be used to restore form and function where previous surgery has affected nasal integrity.

 Where a patient has thicker skin, a different ethnic background, or has previously undergone nasal surgery, additional techniques may be required.
 Cartilage grafts — taken from the ear or, where greater volume is needed, from the rib — are used to rebuild or reinforce the nasal structure in more complex cases.
 Skin colour, texture and thickness all influence the surgical approach and the detail of result that can be achieved, and are discussed fully at consultation.